Length of Ownership

 The question of how to tax unearned income has become a political issue.
 Some say it should be taxed at a rate higher than the earned income tax rate, because it is money that people make without working, not from the sweat of their brow.
 Others think the rate should be even lower than it is, so as to encourage the investment that helps drive the economy.

 No one likes to face a giant tax bill come April.
 Of the many (legal) ways to lower your tax liability, tax-loss harvesting is among the more common - and the more complicated.

 Some people are devotees of the tax-loss harvesting strategy.
 They say it saves you big bucks.
 Others say that it costs you more in the long run because you're selling assets that could appreciate in the future for a short-term tax break.
 You're basing your investing strategy not on long-term considerations and diversification but on a short-term tax cut.
 And if you re-purchase the stock, you're essentially deferring your capital gains taxation to a later year.
 Critics of tax-loss harvesting also say that, since there's no way of knowing what changes Congress will make to the tax code, you run the risk of paying high taxes when you sell your assets later.

 State Taxes on Capital Gains

 Some states also levy taxes on capital gains.
 Most states tax capital gains according to the same tax rates they use for regular income.
 So, if you're lucky enough to live somewhere with no state income tax, you won't have to worry about capital gains taxes at the state level.

-New Hampshire and Tennessee don't tax income but do tax dividends and interest.
+New Hampshire doesn't tax income, but does tax dividends and interest.
 The usual high-income tax suspects (California, New York, Oregon, Minnesota, New Jersey and Vermont) have high taxes on capital gains, too.
 A good capital gains calculator, like ours, takes both federal and state taxation into account.

 Capital Gains Taxes on Property